-Distance from Natura 2000 site or key features of the site: There are four Natura 2000 sites within 15km of the proposed development.
-The closest of these is the Lough Oughter and Associated Loughs SAC and this is 3km north-west of the application site.
+Distance from Natura 2000 site or key features of the site: There are two Natura 2000 sites within 15km of the proposed development.
+These are the Lough Oughter and Associated Loughs SAC and the Lough Oughter Complex SPA.
+These are 5.4km north-west of the application site.
 As there are no direct hydrological pathways between the site and this or any other Natura site, this distance is sufficient to ensure that no impacts will arise.